Entanglement transition in unitary system-bath dynamics

 \textit{Conclusion ---} In this work, we demonstrate that the entanglement phase transition -- usually observed from unraveling a GKSL master equation -- is strikingly revealed also in a fully unitary evolution of a system–bath setup, without additional external monitoring or trajectories.
-For the unitary system-bath setup evolution, we show that the steady-state bipartite logarithmic fermionic negativity $\mathcal{E}$, mutual information $\mathcal{I}$, and connected correlation weight between the left and right partitions $\mathcal{C}$, all exhibit a transition from logarithmic law to area law as the system-bath coupling rate $\gamma$ increases.
+For the unitary system-bath setup evolution, we show that the steady-state bipartite logarithmic fermionic negativity $\mathcal{E}$, mutual information $\mathcal{I}$, and connected correlation weight between the left and right partitions $\mathcal{C}$, all exhibit a transition from logarithmic-law to area-law scaling as the system-bath coupling rate $\gamma$ increases.
 As the steady state of the system is a trivial infinite-temperature state, the observed transition can only be witnessed by studying information about the dynamical evolution stored in the baths.
 These results provide a new perspective on entanglement transitions in open quantum systems.

-The numerical value of $\gamma_c$ at which the entanglement entropy scaling transitions to area-law differs significantly between the unitary evolution of the system-bath setup and the trajectory unraveling of the GKSL master equation.
-While this could be because the GKSL master equation cannot fully grasp the correlations that build up within the system plus bath setup, further investigations may be required to better understand the similarities and differences of the two approaches and transitions.
+The numerical value of $\gamma_c$ at which the entanglement scaling transitions to area-law differs significantly between the unitary evolution of the system-bath setup and the trajectory unraveling of the GKSL master equation.
+One possible reason is that the GKSL equation integrates out bath degrees of freedom, thereby discarding bath correlations that play a central role in the entanglement transition.
+Furthermore, trajectory-level properties have additional dependence on the choice of unraveling scheme~\cite{PiccittoRossini2024}.

 Beyond the theoretical insight, this work also has interesting experimental implications.
 The unitary system-bath setup provides new opportunities to study entanglement transitions using quantum simulators.
-Unlike the trajectory approach, which requires post-selection of measurement outcomes, the unitary setup requires a single deterministic unitary evolution as we keep track of the baths.
-Furthermore, while we used a mixed state as an initial condition for the baths, one obtains the same physics when preparing different pure and random initializations of the baths and recovers the total correlation matrix by averaging over them, see~\cite{supp}.
+Unlike the trajectory approach, which requires post-selection of measurement outcomes, the unitary setup starts from an initial mixed-state and yields the steady-state total correlation matrix from a single deterministic evolution.
+The same matrix can also be reconstructed from random pure bath initializations, see~\cite{supp}.

 One interesting future direction is to extend the investigation to interacting systems, where volume law entanglement can be fully developed.
 In the presence of interactions, the system dynamics is no longer Gaussian, and the numerical complexity increases exponentially, thus potentially requiring a quantum simulator implementation.
 In this case, accurate simulation of interacting baths can be achieved with a relatively small number of qubits, as shown both theoretically and experimentally~\cite{XuPoletti2022, XuPoletti2023, ZhangPoletti2024}, and one could consider transition witnesses such as coherence or correlations, which can be evaluated more efficiently than entanglement.
 Work along this direction is currently underway.